AVAILABLE NOW — Retail Banking VR Training Bundle

 Here are just a handful of examples of how VR is being applied in industries beyond gaming..

-VR is used in patient care
+01. VR is used in patient care

 VR has applications in a lot of healthcare settings, including nursing homes.
 Nursing home patients often experience loneliness, isolation, and boredom.
 Sometimes patients with dementia or other issues related to aging can have difficulty remembering things, especially short and near-term experiences.
-VR makes a difference in the lives of these patients
+VR makes a difference in the lives of these patients.

 A VR experience can allow a nursing-home-bound patient to virtually attend a wedding or visit their childhood home.
 They might be transported on a nature walk — or even into outer space — stimulating their minds and bodies in service of their overall health and well-being.

-VR enhances clinical therapy for mental health
+02. VR enhances clinical therapy for mental health

-Researchers are discovering that leveraging VR to provide a patient “exposure therapy” is a powerful and effective method of helping them engage, confront, and process phobias, disorders, and trauma.
+Researchers are discovering that leveraging VR to provide a patient exposure therapy is a powerful and effective method of helping them engage, confront, and process phobias, disorders, and trauma.
 VR enables the patient to safely re-experience a certain type of event within the context of a therapy session.

 This technology is a powerful tool for helping patients confront trauma and phobias, and simultaneously gives therapists better insights into how to help their clients and engage in richer discussions.

-VR trains the armed forces
+03. VR trains the armed forces

 The Pentagon has leveraged VR and AR to train service members in all branches of the armed forces.
 Virtual immersion trains service members on aerial combat in a simulator before they ever enter a cockpit and gives infantry and special operations team members practice clearing a room quickly in an emergency.
 These are only two examples of why, according to Wareable, “VR is training the perfect soldier.”

 In addition, armed forces agencies can use VR to collect analytics for performance insights on where to improve training after an operation is concluded.
-Immersive experiences are so valuable to the military that in 2021, the US Army invested in billions of dollars worth of AR headsets to last a decade.
+Immersive experiences are so valuable to the military that in 2021, the US Army invested in billions of dollars into AR headsets to last a decade.

 VR is essential in the enterprise

-At Strivr, we call this Immersive Learning: an experiential training methodology that uses VR to simulate real-world scenarios and train learners in a safe and engaging immersive training environment.
+At Strivr, we call this immersive learning: an experiential training methodology that uses VR to simulate real-world scenarios and train learners in a safe and engaging immersive training environment.
 It combines the sense of presence of VR with learning theory, data science, and spatial design to improve effectiveness and user engagement.

 More examples of how businesses use virtual reality

-VR is now a mainstream technology used across all kinds of industries to train and upskill workforces.
 In financial services, institutions use VR to standardize and scale effective learning techniques across teams of associates, managers, and even executives.
 Bank of America has used VR in the form of Immersive Learning to reskill its workforce in a changing corporate landscape.

 In the world of logistics, companies use Immersive Learning to improve supply chain efficiency, train workers on loading techniques, and ingrain safe behaviors across the workforce.
 Likewise, in manufacturing, VR training is excellent for skilling workers at scale and significantly reduces training times and safety incidents.